BarsantiMatteo/momeent-adaptive-survey/README.md

 ## Contact

-For questions or issues, feel free to reach out at [your_email@example.com].
+For questions, issues or chatting about related ideas, feel free to reach out at matteo.barsanti17@gmail.com.